Mexico says copter crash likely due to thick fog

 As interior minister, Blake was responsible for helping Mexican President Felipe Calderon in the country's fight against powerful drug cartels.

-Blake, 45, was the second interior minister under Calderon to be killed in an air crash, which fuelled some Mexicans to speculate on Twitter about the causes of his death.
+Blake, 45, was the second interior minister under Calderon to be killed in an air crash, which fueled some Mexicans to speculate on Twitter about the causes of his death.

 Investigators confirmed the pilot was flying manually, using his own vision rather than instruments to guide the craft, but they said that was standard given the good weather conditions when the helicopter left Mexico City.

-The helicopter, which was transporting Blake to an event in Cuernavaca about 60 miles (100 km) south of Mexico City, is believed to have encountered low-lying clouds outside the capital, Perez-Jacome said.
+The helicopter, which was transporting Blake to an event in Cuernavaca about 60 miles south of Mexico City, is believed to have encountered low-lying clouds outside the capital, Perez-Jacome said.

 At that point, to seek better visibility the pilot diverted from the planned route, but floundered in dense fog southeast of the capital and crashed on a remote hillside.